Last updated on 2026-05-11

 Career Options

-Graduates of the Surveying and Geospatial Engineering Technology program can pursue a variety of career paths in Canada, including:
+Graduates of the College Diploma in Surveying and Geospatial Engineering Technology can pursue a variety of career paths in Canada.
+Here are some potential job options:

-• Land Surveyor: Responsible for measuring and mapping land boundaries, ensuring accurate property lines and land use.
+- Land Surveyor: Responsible for measuring and mapping land boundaries, preparing legal documents, and ensuring compliance with regulations.

-• Cartographer: Creates maps and visual representations of geographic data, utilizing advanced software and techniques.
+- Cartographer: Creates maps and visual representations of geographic data, utilizing advanced mapping software and techniques.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.